Shreshtha-econ/CIP-Deviations-and-its-implications-for-Systemic-Stress/README.md

 If you use this work, please cite:

 Tripathi, Shreshtha.
 "Analyzing Systemic Stress via Covered Interest Parity Deviations."
 Master Thesis, [University Name], May 2025.
-📩 Contact

-For questions, reach out at: [your-email@example.com]
+For questions, reach out at: shreshtha453@gmail.com

-📄 License

-MIT License.
-See LICENSE file for details.

 ---

-Let me know if you’d like help setting up the code structure (`main.py`, data folders, etc.) or generating plots for the README.